What is Photobiomodulation?

 The treatment dose and the ergonomics of the mask

 It is also important to look at the treatment dose, that is, the duration and frequency for which it is necessary to use the mask in order to obtain results.
 Like any cosmetic device, to have results, photobiomodulation sessions must be regular.
 Thus, the treatment dose represents an important criterion because if it is too long or too frequent to have results it is likely that many people will give up along the way which will provide disappointing results.

-In addition, the comfort of use is paramount.
+Furthermore, comfort of use is essential.
 The NOOĀNCE LED mask has patented ergonomics particularly suited to Western morphology.
-The contour of the eyes, the nose and the contour of the mouth are particularly well exposed to LEDs.
-The attachments are extremely flexible and comfortable with an additional attachment for particularly sloping foreheads.
-The flexibility of medical silicone allows the mask to perfectly fit the face.
-It is used 3 to 5 times a week per session of 10 minutes only to get results.
+The eye contour, nose and mouth contour are particularly well exposed to LEDs.
+The attachments are extremely flexible and comfortable with an additional attachment for particularly backward-leaning foreheads.
+The flexibility of medical silicone allows the mask to fit the face perfectly.
+It is used 3 to 5 times a week in 10 minute sessions only to see results.